 Cedar Shopping Centers, Inc. (the "Company") was organized in 1984 and elected to be taxed as a real estate investment trust ("REIT") in 1986.
-The Company is a selfadvised and self- managed real estate company that focuses on the ownership, operation and redevelopment of community and neighborhood shopping centers located primarily in Pennsylvania, with additional properties in Connecticut, Maryland and New Jersey.
+The Company is a self-advised and self-managed real estate company that focuses on the ownership, operation, and redevelopment of community and neighborhood shopping centers located primarily in Pennsylvania, with additional properties in Connecticut, Maryland, and New Jersey.
 The Company's shares are listed on the New York Stock Exchange.
-As of March 31, 2004, the Company owned 24 properties, aggregating approximately 3.9 million square feet of gross leasable area ("GLA").
+As of June 30, 2004, the Company owned 28 properties, aggregating approximately 4.3 million square feet of gross leasable area ("GLA").

 Cedar Shopping Centers Partnership, L.P. (the "Operating Partnership") is the entity through which the Company conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
-As of March 31, 2004 and December 31, 2003, the Company owned approximately a 97.4% economic interest in, and is the sole general partner of, the Operating Partnership.
+As of June 30, 2004 and December 31, 2003, respectively, the Company owned approximately a 97.3% and a 97.4% economic interest in, and was the sole general partner of, the Operating Partnership.
 The limited partners' interests in the Operating Partnership are evidenced by Operating Partnership Units ("OP Units"), which are economically equivalent to, and convertible into, shares of the Company's common stock on a one-to-one basis.